Kitiseni Lopati

 In September 1988, Lopati was appointed at the minister of finance and commerce to replaced Henry Naisali after he resigned his seat to take up the position of Secretary General of the South Pacific Forum.
 Lopati was not returned to parliament in the 1989 Tuvaluan general election.

-He had earlier served as the Secretary of the Communications and Transport Department, and in 1979 he was made a Member of the Order of the British Empire (MBE).
+He had earlier served as the Secretary of the Communications and Transport Department.
+In the 1979 Birthday Honours he was appointed a Member of the Order of the British Empire (MBE).